UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

         ...
 ```

-The procedure of the forward pass in detail is:
+The procedure of the forward pass is as follows:

-1. to call the underlying encoder and take the complete intermediate output,
+1. Call the underlying encoder and obtain the complete intermediate output,
-2. to extract aspect embeddings and to max-pool them (code lines originally from [Dai et al. (2021)](https://github.com/ROGERDJQ/RoBERTaABSA/blob/main/Train/finetune.py#L166-L168)),
+2. Extract aspect embeddings and apply max-pooling (see code lines originally from [Dai et al. (2021)](https://github.com/ROGERDJQ/RoBERTaABSA/blob/main/Train/finetune.py#L166-L168)),
-3. to apply fully connected classifier,
+3. Apply fully connected classifier,
-4. to compute cross entropy loss, if labels are provided.
+4. Compute cross entropy loss, if labels are provided.

 ```python
 # (1) Call the RoBERTa encoder to get contextualized embeddings